Icons

 What is a Resistive Touch Screen and How does it work?

 In today’s digital world, we are surrounded by touchscreens.
 From phones and tablets to kiosks at stores, we use them every day.
-But do you know what type of these screens are and how does it work?
-In this guide, we will explore a type of touchscreen called the resistive touchscreen.
+But do you know what type of screen these are and how they work?
+This guide will explain a type of touchscreen called the resistive touchscreen.
 Though it is one of the older technologies, it is still widely used.

 Five Types of Touch Screen technology banner Image